topel-research-group/Survivors_of_the_Sea/10_FinalResults/README.md

 * Most obviously downregulated (esp. in GF04):
   * Urease accessory protein (Sm_t000022475-RA)
   * Active urea transporter (Sm_t00011008-RA)

+Note: Sm_t00011045-RA represents a likely cytosolic carbamoyl phosphate synthetase (with involvement in pyrimidine synthesis), and despite being **highly upregulated**, is not included here as it is not involved in the urea cycle

 * What is the consequence of this regarding accumulation of intermediates?